graphql/graphql-over-http/rfcs/IncrementalDelivery.md

 -----
 ```
 * The boundary used is `-` and is passed to the client in the http response's content-type header.
+Note that headers can appear in both the HTTP response itself and as part of the response body.
+The content-type header must be sent in the HTTP response.
 * Each part of the multipart response must start with `---` and a `CRLF`
 * Each part of the multipart response must contain a `Content-Type` header.
 Similar to the GraphQL specification this specification does not require a specific serialization format.
 For consistency and ease of notation, examples of the response are given in JSON throughout the spec.
 * Each part of the multipart response must contain a `Content-Length` header.
 This should be the number of bytes of the payload of the response.
 It does not include the size of the headers, boundaries, or `CRLF`s used to separate the content.